bmardock/bmardock/playbooks/intent-driven-exec.md

 The system acts quickly.
 It sketches a simple approach and highlights assumptions it’s making.

-You look at it and realize the abstraction is too rigid.
+You review it and realize the abstraction is too rigid.
 You steer:

 > We’ll want to swap strategies later.
 Bias toward composability.